Commercial Truck Insurance: The Ultimate Guide

 Non-Owned Auto Coverage

 This important endorsement protects the business if an employee uses his auto for business purposes.
 Suppose your employee makes a trip on behalf of the business to pick up office supplies and is in an at-fault accident.
 The business’s liability coverage extends to that employee’s vehicle while driving their car on behalf of the company.

 Hired Auto Liability

-This endorsement to your policy will extend your liability coverage to a truck you rent or lease.
-This is always necessary as the rental company will require the increased limits for the vehicle the rent to you or require you to purchase the coverage from them at a much higher price
+This policy endorsement will extend your liability coverage to a truck you rent or lease.
+This is always necessary as the rental company will require increased limits for the vehicle they rent to you or require you to purchase the coverage from them at a much higher price.